 Quite a few people say that Big Data is the new oil, and there is something to that.
 We can mine data, and sometimes there happens to be a data leak.
 We can also gather data and use it to create value.
 By analogy, data management can't be uncontrolled and spontaneous.
 If handled without care, it might end up being a threat to brand reputation and user safety.

 Luckily, you can take care of that by looking into privacy by design.
+Privacy by design is built on foundational principles that ensure data protection and user trust from the ground up.
 Wondering what it is and how it works?
 No worries, our article should help you get the hang of it in no time!
 Check it out, and start building an honest relationship between your product and the people who use it.

 What is considered to be personal data?

 First, we need to establish what personal data is.
 Its definition is fairly simple.
-In short, it's everything that allows you to identify a person.
-Such a definition might cause a few obvious examples to come to mind, such as as someone's full name and their address, but in reality, it's much more than that.
+In short, it'’s everything that allows you to identify a person.
+Such a definition might cause a few obvious examples to come to mind, such as as someone'’s full name and their address, but in reality, it'’s much more than that.
 In fact, a person can be identified through their IP or their cookie ID.
+Additionally, sensitive data such as health records and financial information require even more stringent protection measures.

 According to Ann, professionals who are interested in privacy by design should follow several key rules.
 Most importantly, one should prioritize proactivity and functionality, as well as ensure that customer data is safe throughout the entire product lifecycle.
 In addition, Ann puts an emphasis on transparency.
 She viewed it as the cornerstone of building trust.
+Integrating privacy into every business practice ensures that data protection is a fundamental aspect of your operations.
 In the following section, we will elaborate on each of the principles Ann outlined in her publication.

 Proactive, not reactive

-It's important that you prevent data misuse before it actually happens.
-In practice, it means looking for things that have the potential to cause a data brach.
+It’s important that you prevent data misuse before it actually happens.
+In practice, it means looking for vulnerabilities in your processing system that could lead to a data breach.
 Whether it be a specific feature, an internal system, or a third-party contractor that you are planning on working with, you need to figure out how using it might compromise user privacy.

 Having identified potential problems, come up with reliable ways to prevent the said problems from occurring.
 In addition, you might want to prepare procedures that should be used in case a data breach does occur.